CodingWithArian/CMDProject/README.md

  **Usage:**
   - Users can input commands similar to CMD.
   - The program responds by presenting the directory structure, file details, creation dates, and file sizes.
+    ## How to set up project
+    .
+Clone the repository and navigate to created folder